foreverdyz/Parallel-Simplex-Projection/src/README.md

 Use @benchmark to test runtimes for solving Lasso problem with different simplex projection methods based on both serial and parallel structures.

 ### lasso_realdata.jl
+Use @benchmark to test runtimes for Lassor solvers on the three real datasets metioned in our paper.
+When you use this code, please first uncomment the command at the beginning of the script (commands for read csv data).

 ## Theory Check
 This folder includes three tests corresponding to three experiemnts in Section 5.1 Thesting Theoretical Bounds from our paper.